How to Market Yourself to Your LinkedIn Network

 Launching a new company or venture

-Adding a missing piece of your Experiences section, like adding a new position, updating the description of an existing job, or clarifying the role of a group or interest on your profile
+Adding a missing piece of your Experience section, such as adding a new position, updating the description of an existing job, or clarifying the role of a group or interest on your profile

 Taking on new responsibilities or duties in any of your endeavors

-Take advantage of the Share an Update feature: When you specify your current endeavors, several things happen.
-Your profile reflects what you enter here, your network connections see what you enter here when they read their Network Updates about you, and you start to build your own microblog, in a sense, because people can follow your natural progression.
+Take advantage of the Network Updatefeature.
+When you specify your current endeavors, several things happen.
+Your profile reflects what you enter here, your network connections see what you enter here when they read their network updates about you, and you start to build your own microblog, in a sense, because people can follow your natural progression.

 A similar example of a microblog is Twitter.
 As you update your Twitter profile with 140-character messages, other people can follow your activities and even subscribe to these updates.
 Tie your Twitter updates to your LinkedIn account, so if you tweet on Twitter, those updates are automatically reflected on your LinkedIn profile.